troyyoungblood/20201209Homework_TDY/README.md

  5) Scatter plot showing average tumor volume versus mouse weight.

  6) A scatter plot with a linear regression line showing average tumor volume versus mouse weight.

-* Select a mouse that was treated with Capomulin and generate a line plot of tumor volume vs. time point for that mouse.